Vesa-Matti Loiri: Helsinki City Theatre

 Many actors of the previous generation were known for their heavy drinking.
 Leo Lähteenmäki helped the young Loiri connect with his small role in The Kurdish Prince by giving him alcohol, aiming to induce a mild hangover to help unlock the performance.
 Later, Loiri passed on this method to Aake Kalliala.
-One of the earliest mentions of Loiri's theater roles appeared in Helsingin Sanomat in September 1964, describing his minor part in Under the North Star as a "feverish Singer Boy".
+One of the earliest mentions of Loiri's theatre roles appeared in Helsingin Sanomat in September 1964, describing his minor part in Under the North Star as a "feverish Singer Boy".

 In the 1960s, Loiri's early career was marked by leftist influences, partly due to his connections to the political song movement.
 Notable roles included "God's Chosen Leader" Kosola in Arvo Salo's Lapualaisooppera, Tuomas in Kalle Holmberg's production of Seven Brothers, and Nikolai Stavrogin in Dostoevsky's Demons.
 Directors who influenced him included Matti Aro, Ralf Långbacka, and Arto af Hällström, but Holmberg was the most significant.
 Loiri would cancel lighter projects, such as films, to collaborate with Holmberg, finding the partnership creatively revitalizing.

-When directing Lapualaisooppera, Holmberg asked Loiri if he could imagine doing political theater.
+When directing Lapualaisooppera, Holmberg asked Loiri if he could imagine doing political theatre.
 Loiri replied, "Politics don't interest me at all."
-Holmberg clarified that it was about theater, not politics, and Loiri agreed.
+Holmberg clarified that it was about theatre, not politics, and Loiri agreed.
 Thus began a 30-year collaboration between the two.

 Lapualaisooppera premiered in March 1966.
 Loiri's portrayal of Kosola was highly internalized and powerfully delivered, captivating the audience with his first line, "Kosola is coming!"
-The play became one of the most significant in Finnish theater history, receiving extensive media coverage.
+The play became one of the most significant in Finnish theatre history, receiving extensive media coverage.
 Helsingin Sanomat critic Sole Uexküll highlighted Loiri's resonant voice and youthful appearance.

 In spring 1969, Loiri played Kyösti Karjanmaa in The Ostrobothnians, again directed by Holmberg.
-During a fight scene, he injured his leg and took a weeks-long sick leave, coinciding with a theater seminar.
+During a fight scene, he injured his leg and took a weeks-long sick leave, coinciding with a theatre seminar.
 Despite his injury, he managed to perform on stage, but his legs gave out immediately after exiting.